SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 They each tell a joke about their sister and a joke about Pinkie.
 - Pinkie is so bad at Pin the tail on the Pony, I saw her pin it to herself.
 - Rainbow Dash naps so much, she'd miss her own funeral.
-- You're so pink, I couldn't find you in a pig pin.
+- You're so pink, I couldn't find you in a pig pen.
 - Applejack's so stubborn, she'd win an argument against a brick wall.
 - You'd make a great alarm clock if you had an off button.
 - Rarity takes so long to get ready, I'm surprised she isn't still at home, doing her makeup.